Nominations will be accepted twice a year: October 1 and March 1

 The Affiliate nominee will also act as the mentor or co-mentor (in case of external Affiliate nominees) to the Visiting Scholar.
 For external Affiliates nominating scholars, we ask that they find a co-mentor on the IU campus to acclimate the scholar to the Workshop and IU.
 We encourage mentor(s) to meet with the scholars, suggest other faculty or groups to meet with, and encourage other engagement at the Workshop and IU to help the scholar make the most of their time at the Workshop.

-The Ostrom Workshop has limited funding available.
+The Ostrom Workshop has limited funding available, and we encourage nominations that have full or partial funding as they will receive first consideration.
 Requests must include a statement of existing funding support as well as document any residual need.
 Decisions on financial support will be made by the Visiting Scholars Selection Committee.
 The funding could be used for housing, travel, or research expenses and will be reported as taxable income.
 Funding from the Workshop may be combined with funding from other sources at IU, such as the Office of the Vice Provost for Research’s Institute of Advanced Study Visiting Fellows—in fact, we encourage this in order to make best use of all campus resources.
 In some cases, the Selection Committee may approve the nomination with a reduction in the funding amount requested.
 We therefore ask nominators to specify on the budget form if the nominee would accept such a reduction.

 Travel and Accommodation